These are the most exciting new UK hotel openings for 2021 – and the ones that only just managed to open at the end of 2020.

 A rooftop bar overlooking Belgrade Square will offer a year-round experience and is the perfect place to watch the sun go down.

-Prices start from £59 a night
+Rooms start from £59 a night

 The Alice Hawthorn, North Yorkshire – open now